multiprocessio/multiprocess.io/site/blog/2022-04-26-event-handler-attributes.md

 At this point Simon and I both started simple searches against the [HTML spec](https://html.spec.whatwg.org/print.pdf) (PDF).
 There were no examples `event` showing up in `onclick` attribute values.
-But I did start seeing examples of other handlers using `event`.
+But we did start seeing examples of other handlers using `event`.

 ![Examples of event object in event handler attribute values](/html-spec-event.png)